Types of Volumes

 Create the distributed replicated volume:

-For example, four node distributed (replicated) volume with a two-way mirror:
+For example, six node distributed replicated volume with a three-way mirror:

-# gluster volume create test-volume replica 2 transport tcp server1:/exp1 server2:/exp2 server3:/exp3 server4:/exp4 Creation of test-volume has been successful Please start the volume to access data
+# gluster volume create test-volume replica 3 transport tcp server1:/exp1 server2:/exp2 server3:/exp3 server4:/exp4 server5:/exp5 server6:/exp6 volume create: test-volume: success: please start the volume to access data

 Structural diagram of FUSE.